MohamedBenIsmaiel/Auth/README.md

 # Things i Learned in this task
 * reading more about the cons and props of session and jwt
 * know more about xsrf  and xss bugs

+## NOTE:- postman collection in the root dir